What significance for us today of the words of Moses in Exodus 33:12-17 asking for God's presence?

 Well, one reason for lament by the businessman and by Cardinal Benelli is that Christianity in Italy failed to displace the traditions and customs of ancient Rome.
 In many cases, the Italians' Christian beliefs are but a thin veneer over pagan ideas handed down for centuries by the inhabitants of that peninsula.
 For instance, several of the "saints" venerated as powerful protectors of this or that city or town are really nothing but old Greek and Roman gods in disguise.1

-Perhaps the reason for the emptiness in a land considered Christian is to found in the conversation between Moses and the Lord in Exodus 33:12-15.
+Perhaps the reason for the emptiness in a land considered "Christian" is to found in the conversation between Moses and the Lord reported in Exodus 33:7-15 after the golden calf episode.
 Here is a church that has lost the urgency of having the presence of the Lord.

 It can happen not only to the mammoth Roman Catholic church, but also to any other group of believers as well.
 May we ever be like Moses.
 May we not even be interested in starting toward heaven if God's presence does not go with us.
 May having the presence of the Lord be our all-consuming passion.

 1St.
 Janarius, patron of Naples, is the most prominent example.
 Others include St. Liberata (patron of Ceretto Guidi) and St. Brigid (of Cassago Brianza).
-All these are examples of ancient Greek, Roman and Celtic gods and goddesses that became venerated as saints.
+All these were ancient Greek, Roman and Celtic gods and goddesses that became venerated as Christian "saints."

 |Blessed is the man . . . not so is the ungodly: two different lifestyles [ read more ]|